 Co-head of the firm's litigation department, Kenneth Lenz focuses his practice on insolvency and restructuring matters, including representing companies, receivers, monitors, acquirors, creditors and financial institutions in managing corporate reorganization and the realization of assets.
 Ken has in recent years acted in almost every significant restructuring in Alberta, and in many as counsel for the restructuring company under Companies Creditors Arrangement Act proceedings where the indebtedness and share structure are modified through a court ordered arrangement.
-This practice necessarily involves litigation concerning oil and gas industry agreements, lending arrangements, security enforcement and licensing matters.
+This practice necessarily involves litigation concerning oil and gas industry agreements, lending arrangements, security enforcement and corporate governance matters.

 He is a member of the Insolvency Institute of Canada, INSOL International and the Turnaround Management Association and a past chair of the Canadian Bar Association - Calgary, Insolvency Section.
 Ken is a frequent speaker on matters concerning insolvency and commercial litigation to industry associations and practicing lawyers.

 Approximately 850 investors in Edgeworth Mortgage Investment Corporation and related companies in connection with an action against its directors and officers.

 •PricewaterhouseCoopers Inc., as Monitor of Poseidon Concepts Corp. in its cross-border Companies Creditors' Arrangement Act (CCAA) proceedings, including in its Court sanctioned role of taking proceedings against Poseidon's directors and auditors to recover additional funds for the estate.

 •PricewaterhouseCoopers Inc., as Monitor of Poseidon Concepts Corp. in its cross-border Companies Creditors' Arrangement Act (CCAA) proceedings, including in its role taking proceedings against its directors and auditors to recover additional funds for the estate.